Early Childhood Special Education Ph.D.

 Amanda Little, Ph.D., BCBA

-The Department of Special Education offers a Ph.D. specialization in Early Childhood Special Education (ECSE).
-This program prepares doctoral students to be researchers and clinicians in special education, specifically in serving young children and their families.
+The Department of Special Education offers a doctoral degree in Special Education with a concentration in Early Childhood Special Education (ECSE).
+This concentration prepares doctoral students to be researchers and clinicians in special education, specifically in serving young children and their families.
 Students earn a Doctor of Philosophy (Ph.D.) with substantial coursework in ECSE as well as Autism and Developmental Disabilities (A&DD).
 Some of the coursework is approved by the Behavior Analysis Certification Board and can be applied towards a Board Certified Behavior Analyst credential (BCBA).
 Students also participate in research related to ECSE and A&DD under the direction of faculty.
-The Ph.D. program in ECSE prepares graduates to work in a variety of settings including higher education, research centers, and leadership in early childhood centers.
+The Ph.D. concentration in ECSE prepares graduates to work in a variety of settings including higher education, research centers, and leadership in early childhood centers.